Philosophy, mission & objectives

 - Apply scientific evidence to promote the health and well-being of women and childbearing families in Washington communities and beyond.

 - Serve as leaders in advancing the practice of nurse-midwifery by applying, generating, and testing innovative models of care.

 - Seek opportunities for professional growth, evaluation of practice, and policy development throughout their careers.

 The specific objectives of the Nurse-Midwifery track are to prepare graduates who:

-- Provide culturally sensitive care to complement the diversity of health needs among women, families, and communities.
+- Provide competent, safe, high-quality and culturally sensitive nurse-midwifery care to address the health needs of diverse women, families, and communities.

-- Evaluate care systems by analyzing the needs of consumers, health care policies, political trends, health indicators, and health care services to increase access to health care for all women and their families in a variety of communities.
+- Evaluate care systems by analyzing the needs of consumers, health care policies, service delivery and finance models, political contexts, and health indicators to increase access to health care for all women and their families in a variety of communities.